Welcome to the Governors' page on the

 - Helen Brown is a foundation governor and a member of the Personnel & Finance Committee; Pupil Premium governor

-- Patricia Ford is a co-opted governor and a member of the Safeguarding Committee; I.T. /e-safety/GDPR champion
+- Patricia Ford is a co-opted governor and Vice-Chair of the Safeguarding Committee; I.T. /e-safety/GDPR champion

 - Ann Foster is a staff governor and sits on the Safeguarding Committee

-- Kate Griffin is a parent governor and is a member of the Curriculum & Learning Committee
+- Kate Griffin is a parent governor and is a member of the Personnel & Finance Committee; Sports Premium governor

 - Jan Knox, Headteacher, ex officio governor, sits on all the main committees

-- Sarah Moore is a co-opted governor, Chair of the Curriculum & Learning Committee and is the Literacy Champion
+- Sarah Moore is a co-opted governor, Chair of the Curriculum & Learning Committee and is the English Champion

-- Mark Newman is a co-opted governor, Chair of Governors and a member of the Personnel & Finance Committee
+- Mark Newman is a co-opted governor, Chair of Governors and Chair of the Personnel & Finance Committee

-- Rebecca Pickard is a co-opted governor and sits on the Curriculum & Learning Committee; Mathematics champion
+- Rebecca Pickard is a co-opted governor and Vice-Chair of the Curriculum & Learning Committee; Mathematics champion

 - Meera Popat is a parent governor, a member of the Curriculum & Learning Committee, SEN governor and EYFS Champion and a member of the Safeguarding Committee